nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 `printNotes(ArrayList<Note> notes)`: prints out all the notes currently stored in the list by the user.

-`printSpecificNote(int index, ArrayList<Note> notes)`: prints out a specific note in the list based on its index provided by user.
+`printSpecificNote(int index, ArrayList<Note> notes)`: prints out a specific note in the list based on an index provided by user.

 `printFindNotes(ArrayList<Note> notes)`: prints out all the notes in the list that matches the keyword provided by the user.